0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

 1. Attempts to consolidate pending state for the rollup by updating `lastVerifiedBatch`, `batchNumToStateRoot[]`, and `lastLocalExitRoot` state variables, and also by updating `globalExitRootManager.updateExitRoot(L2sLocalExitRoot)`, after which it emits a `ConsolidatePendingState(...)` event.
 1. Emits an `OnSequenceBatches(...)` event back to the original `sequenceBatches(...)` call.

-## `sequenceBatchesValidium(...)`
+## `sequenceBatchesValidium(batches, l2Coinbase, dataAvailabilityMessage)`

 This function is called on the `PolygonValidiumEtrog.sol` contract.

-The sequencing logic is nearly the same as for the rollup `sequenceBatches(...)` function except the function takes a `ValidiumBatchData[]` array instead of `BatchData[]` which means instead of passing the actual batch data, the struct passes the hashes of the transactions.
+The sequencing logic is nearly the same as for the rollup `sequenceBatches(...)` function except the function takes a `ValidiumBatchData[]` array instead of `BatchData[]`.
+This means that, instead of passing the actual transaction data, the struct passes the hashes of the transactions.

 ```solidity
 struct ValidiumBatchData {